kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-21: Low Bridge

-This 20’-wide, 5’-thick bridge is in relatively good shape and connects the second level of the ziggurat (10-33) with the nearby pilgrims’ rest area (10-20).
-The bridge is 25’ above the floor of the Mephitic marsh.
+* This 20’-wide, 5’-thick bridge rises 25' above the Mephitic marsh, in relatively good shape.
+	* It connects the 2nd level of the ziggurat (10-33) with the nearby pilgrims’ rest area (10-20).

 ### 10-22: Stair Fragment

-A fragment of staircase that once connected to 10-20 rises from the marsh in this location.
-It is solid stone and 10’ tall, and liberally covered with acid drops and the glowing friend (see new flora).
-It would be a good location from which observe the ziggurat.
+* A fragment of staircase that once connected to 10-20 rises from the marsh.
+	* Solid stone and 10’ tall, liberally covered with acid drops and the glowing friend (flora).
+	* It is a good location from which observe the ziggurat.

 ### 10-23: Pillar with Ledges

-A pillar of stone rises to the ceiling here.
-Two ledges are inset into it at a point 15’ above the marsh.
-The flora has been carefully pruned back here, as the heqeti use this as a place of ‘natural beauty’ from which to admire the ziggurat.
-Numerous heqeti sigils have been carved into the side of the pillar.
-The northern ledge provides good sight lines overlooking the first step of the east face of the ziggurat.
+* A pillar of stone rises to the ceiling here.
+	* Two ledges are inset at a point 15’ above the marsh.
+	* The flora has been carefully pruned back here to allow the heqeti to admire the ziggurat.
+		* The northern ledge provides good sight lines overlooking the first step of the east face of the ziggurat.
+	* Numerous heqeti sigils are carved into the side of the pillar.
 ### 10-24: Platform of the Pukel

-A broad, low stone platform rises 5’ above the level of the marsh in this location.
-The pavement is cracked, pitted, and holed.
-It abuts the great salamander head to the south (10-25), and is also the destination for all the heqeti teleport wells throughout Arden Vul, whether they are currently active or inoperative (i.e., those found at areas 4-74, 6-106, 7-83, 8-25, 8-162, and SL5-32).
+* A broad, low stone platform rises 5’ above the level of the marsh.
+	* The pavement is cracked, pitted, and holed, abutting the great salamander head to the south (10-25).
+	* This is the destination for all the heqeti teleport wells throughout Arden Vul, currently active or inoperative (i.e., 4-74, 6-106, 7-83, 8-25, 8-162, and SL5-32).

 ### 10-25: Giant Salamander Head